 In Cusco there are basically two seasons, a rainy and

 season normally occurs from December until February.
-The maximum temperature is around 30?
-C. The average temperature during daytime between 23? and 25?
-C. The minimum temperature is around 10?
-C. The average rainfall in this season is 1000 mm per year.
+The maximum temperature is around 30 degrees Celsius.
+The average temperature during daytime between 23 and 25 degrees Celsius.
+The minimum temperature is around 10 degrees Celsius.
+The average rainfall in this season is 1000 mm per year.

 From March until November the weather is generally

 sunny, during the day hot, during the night cold.
-So you?ll have to bring
+So you will have to bring

 summer as well as winter clothes with you.
 The

-average temperature during daytime between 15? and 20?
-C The minimum temperature is 4?
-C The average rainfall in this season is less than 500 mm per year.
+average temperature during daytime between 15 and 20 degrees Celsius.
+The minimum temperature is 4 degrees Celsius The average rainfall in this season is less than 500 mm per year.